Pitsford Water Nature Reserve

 Know before you go

 Entry feePermit required - please see access details below.

 7 miles for complete circuit.
 Paths are mainly grass and can become muddy and flooded in winter.
 Wheelchair access to one of the hides.

-Non-members can purchase a day ticket from Anglian Water at the Pitsford Water Fishing Lodge for £5 (£2.50 concessions) or £35 for a family season ticket for the whole year.
+Non-members can purchase a day ticket from Anglian Water at the Pitsford Water Fishing Lodge (opening times vary) - for £5 (£2.50 concessions) or £35 for a family season ticket for the whole year.
+If the shop is shut, day tickets can be bought at any time from a permit hut in the lodge car park.

 When to visit